How to Learn Spanish Quickly While On The Road

 Identify A Language

 The first thing that you need to do is find a language that is most useful for you.
 Learning a new language is always fun and you will have much more motivation if you know you’ll be using that language in the future.
 So decide whether you need the language to help with your travels, your career or if you’re moving to a new country.
 I live in Thailand most of the year, so that made my mind up for me – there’s no need to learn German if I’m going to find Thai most useful for the future.
 Before you make a commitment look at what you have planned for the next few years, don’t rush your choice.
+Then you could also use an app like LingoDeer.

 Learn From A Native Speaker